PABLO PICASSO

 At the end of 1954, he began an explicit dialogue with paintings of the past.
 Until early 1955, he executed a first cycle of variations on Eugène Delacroix’s Les Femmes d’Alger (Musée du Louvre, Paris).
 This was followed in 1957 by Les Ménines by Diego Velázquez (Prado Museum, Madrid).
 Finally, the most fruitful of these series of variations was that after Edouard Manet’s Le Déjeuner sur l’herbe in 1959-1962 (Musée d’Orsay, Paris).

-The last ten years of Picasso's career were still dominated by painting.
+The last ten years of Picasso’s life were still dominated by painting.
 Rembrandt was behind the revival of the theme of The Painter and his Model in 1963, which marked a transition to the very last period of his exceptionally fertile oeuvre.
 The Dutch master also irrigated the then ubiquitous motif of the musketeers, in a form of synthesis with the painting of the Golden Age, Velázquez and El Greco.
-Picasso wrote on the reverse of one of his first musketeers, painted on March 28, 1967, the unequivocal phrase: "Domenico Theotocopulos van Rijn da Silva" (Ludwig Museum, Budapest).
+Picasso wrote on the reverse of one of his first musketeers, painted on March 28, 1967, the unequivocal phrase: “Domenico Theotocopulos van Rijn da Silva” (Ludwig Museum, Budapest).
 Alongside the Musketeers, and with the same prodigious energy, Picasso painted nudes, couples, men, women and still lifes.
 Stylistically, the works of this period are characterized by rapid execution and the concomitance of two pictorial scripts: one stenographic, elliptical; the other more material, with drips and impastos.
 In many paintings, the white of the canvas plays an equal role to that of the colors.
 Color also makes a strong comeback in the works of this period, with bright, luminous tones such as in Le Vieil homme assis 1971 (Musée national Picasso-Paris).
 Three major exhibitions punctuated the last decade.
-A major retrospective in 1966, organized by Jean Leymarie at the Grand Palais and Petit Palais, was as comprehensive as possible, in accordance with André Malraux's wishes.
-Two exhibitions at the Palais des Papes in Avignon, one in 1970, designed by Yvonne and Christian Zervos, the other in 1973, successively revealed his recent works, which aroused astonishment, if not scandal, by the virulence of their colors and the eroticism of their subjects.
+A major retrospective in 1966, organized by Jean Leymarie at the Grand Palais and Petit Palais, was intended by André Malraux to be as comprehensive as possible.
+Two exhibitions at the Palais des Papes in Avignon, one in 1970, conceived by Yvonne and Christian Zervos, the other in 1973, successively revealed his recent works, which aroused astonishment, if not scandal, by the virulence of their colors and the eroticism of their subjects.
 Picasso died on April 8, 1973 at Mas Notre-Dame-de-Vie in Mougins.
 He is buried in the grounds of the Château de Vauvenargues.

 Picasso the engraver